kyma-incubator/varkes/modules/odata-mock/README.md

 The OData mock brings you the following features:

 - Based on the n-odata package: The odata-mock application is based on the [n-odata-server](https://github.com/htammen/n-odata-server) project, which is based on [loopback](https://loopback.io/).

-- Records every request made to the node: Uses the [morgan](https://www.npmjs.com/package/morgan) logging framework to create `requests.log` file.
-This file contains the called URLs, the header of the request and the body of the request if exists.

 - Returns the OData specification as metadata: Call `/odata/$metadata` to see the OData `edmx` specification used in `xml` format.